sbassong/sbassong/README.md

 <br>

 I'm a full-stack software developer with a background in research and education.
-I use this as a hub for my personal and (disclosable) professional projects and a view into my journey as a developing developer (yes...).
+I use this as a hub for my personal and professional projects and a view into my journey as a developing developer (yes...).

 I'm currently building geospatial and mapping applications at **[locana](https://www.locana.co/)**.